malbarmavi/unit-convert-x/README.md

 ## Currency API server 🏧

-Run `npm run server` for currency api server base of `abstractapi.com` as we only have a limit for 500 request per month.
+Run `npm run server` for currency API server base of `abstractapi.com` as we only have a limit for 500 requests per month.

 ## Code scaffolding 👷‍♂️